objectiser/java-agent-original/README.md

 ### Uber Jar

-The other approach is to build an uber jar, using the maven assembly plugin, to package together the `opentracing-agent.jar`, the OpenTracing compliant `Tracer`, any framework integrations, etc.
+The other approach is to build an uber jar, using the maven assembly plugin, to package together the `opentracing-agent.jar`, the OpenTracing compliant `Tracer`, any framework integrations, rules, etc.

 This approach is useful when wanting to instrument applications where modification of the classpath is not possible (e.g. executable jars), or wanting to maintain separation between the application and the tracing